jonbca/jonbca.github.io/_posts/2015-02-28-testing-higher-order-functions-clojure.markdown

 {% endhighlight %}

 and get the logging I had before.
-If I decide I now want these things logged at the warning level, I only have to change my code in one place.
+If I decide I now want these things logged at the warning level, or to syslog, or kibana, I only have to change my code in one place.

 ## A brief note on Dependency Inversion
 If this looks familiar to OO developers, it should be.
 If you've been